Jae-YS/my-portfolio/content/sections/about/about.md

 imageAlt: "My personal photo"
 ---

 I am a Computer Science and Mathematics with an emphasis on Statistics double major attending Vassar College.
-I am currently a sophomore interested in full-stack development or backend development but open to exploring other career paths.
+I am currently a sophomore interested in full-stack development or backend development, but open to exploring other career paths.
 I am seeking Summer 2023 internship opportunities to gain the valuable experience I need to grow in the ever-changing tech world.

 Some fun facts about me!